-EPA conducted an annual program review of the DWSRF for SFY 2017 through an onsite review occurring from April 29, 2019 to May 3, 2019.
-EPA will send their final report to TWDB upon completion.
+EPA has conducted an annual program review of the DWSRF program for SFY 2019 and will send their final report to TWDB upon completion.

-The Texas State Auditor's Office published the results of the SFY 2018 Single Audit of the DWSRF on February 21, 2019 (Report 19-315).
+The Texas State Auditor's Office published the results of the SFY 2019 Single Audit of the DWSRF on February 25, 2020 (Report 20-317).
 There were no findings as a result of the review.

-XII.
+XI.
 TWDB Special Program Initiatives